-In recent years, FINMA has also continuously increased its enforcement action and, consequently, the resources dedicated to it.
+In addition, in recent years, FINMA has continuously increased its enforcement action and, consequently, the resources dedicated to it.
 While FINMA's enforcement practice generally remains focused on financial entities, the regulator has increased its targeted actions against individuals responsible for serious violations of supervisory law with, as the case may be, a professional ban imposed on such individuals and publication of the relevant decisions.
 In this context, FINMA has repeatedly announced that it particularly focuses on risk management and compliance with anti-money laundering obligations by regulated financial intermediaries.

-The growth of the Swiss fintech sector and the continued emergence of innovative business models will undoubtedly represent an important challenge for both the Swiss legislator and regulator in the years to come.
-To this end, the Swiss regulator regularly engages with a number of international bodies to establish a framework aimed at promoting innovation, as well as the protection of customers and investors in this area.
-Moreover, FINMA is critically evaluating the potential long-term effects of artificial intelligence on the Swiss financial sector.
+One of the main current regulatory challenges is linked to the implementation of the new legislation on financial services and financial institutions, which entered into force on 1 January 2020.
+The growth of the Swiss fintech sector and the continued emergence of innovative business models will undoubtedly also represent an important challenge for both the Swiss legislator and regulator in the years to come.
+To this end, the Swiss regulator engaged with a number of international bodies to establish a framework aimed at promoting innovation, as well as the protection of customers and investors in this area.

-Finally, a new area of concern and supervisory focus has clearly emerged in recent years: climate change.
+Finally, a new area of concern and supervisory focus has emerged: climate change.
 Greenwashing will undoubtedly remain at the top of the regulator's agenda and will likely lead to a number of regulatory enforcement actions in the future.
-In parallel, the Swiss government is currently working on proposals to amend financial market legislation to further foster sustainable finance while mitigating greenwashing risks (see Section II.ii).
+The Swiss government is currently working on proposals to amend financial market legislation to further foster sustainable finance while mitigating greenwashing risks (see Section VII.ii).